-- The default Wired Profile runs automatically and establishes a wired link as soon as your unit is powered on and an active Ethernet connection is available on the top RJ-45 port. - The default Wired Profile for the LinkRunner AT 4000 includes an HTTP test target.
-The default profile for the LinkRunner AT 3000 includes a Ping test.
+The default Wired Profile runs automatically and establishes a wired link as soon as your unit is powered on and an active Ethernet connection is available on the top RJ-45 port.

 NOTE: The default Wired Profile does not run automatically over a fiber link.
 You must tap START in AutoTest to run a Wired Profile on a fiber connection.